asfadmin/Discovery-asf-data-search-manual/markdown-docs/vertex/manual.md

 	- **Share With Email** will open a new email with the URL of the search to send to others.
 	- **Help & Tutorials** provides both illustrated and video demonstrations on the basic steps for setting up a search and viewing the results.
 	- **What’s New** provides updated information on new features and changes that have been added to Vertex for improved performance and functionality.
+- Click on the **Sign in** icon once you are signed in to display the user options.
+	- **Saved Searches** opens a list of searches that you have named and saved.
+Click on the magnifying glass icon to load the search settings.
+	- **Search History** opens a list of your 10 last searches that were not named and saved.
+Click on the magnifying glass icon to load the search settings.
+	- **Preferences** opens a window that allows you to set search preferences for dataset, max results, and map layer.
+These preferences will be saved and applied to future searches.
 - Click on the **down arrow** on the **Search**
 	- **Clear Search** will clear all search parameters that have been set except for Search Type and Dataset.
-	- **Save Search*** allows you to name and save all current search parameters in Saved Searches.
+	- **Save Search^** allows you to name and save all current search parameters in Saved Searches.
-	- **Saved Searches*** opens a list of searches that you have named and saved.
+	- **Saved Searches^** opens a list of searches that you have named and saved.
 Click on the magnifying glass icon to load the search settings.
-	- **Search History*** opens a list of your 10 last searches that were not named and saved.
+	- **Search History^** opens a list of your 10 last searches that were not named and saved.
 Click on the magnifying glass icon to load the search settings.
 	- **Help & Tutorials** provides both illustrated and video demonstrations on the basic steps for setting up a search and viewing the results.
-		- *Note: You must be logged in to Vertex for these options to be available.
+		- ^*Note*: You must be logged in to Vertex for these options to be available.
+- *Note*: **Saved Searches** and **Search History** are available through both the Sign in menu and the Search button down arrow menu.